 Businesses and Organizations

-Whether it’s through serving as a sponsor, host, and/or mentoring, corporations, local businesses, government agencies, and other organizations have been the driving force for moving the success of DMD forward.
+Whether it’s through serving as sponsors, event hosts, or mentors, corporations, local businesses, government agencies, and other organizations have been the driving force for moving the success of DMD forward.
 To learn more about the opportunities to have your organization get involved with DMD in a local community, please email us at DMD@aapd.com.